Khan Academy SAT Will Never Be Enough - Here's Why

 The College Board's Grand Strategy

-Strategy 1: To Improve the Correlation With College Success, They Redesigned the SAT
+Strategy 1: To Improve the Correlation With College Success, They Redesigned the SAT (Twice)

-It also closely matches the new Common Core curriculum—no surprise, since a contributor to the Common Core (David Coleman) became president of the College Board in 2012.
+The 2016 SAT was designed to better match the skills needed for college success, in particular the Common Core curriculum—no surprise, since a contributor to the Common Core (David Coleman) became president of the College Board in 2012.

 Strategy 2: To Reduce Income Inequality, They Partnered With Khan Academy to Produce a Free SAT Prep Program

 A common criticism of the SAT is that wealthier people can afford test prep or tutors, and this causes inequality.
-With Khan Academy's free SAT prep program, students who can't afford books or prep programs can now prep for free.
+With Khan Academy's free SAT prep program, students who can't afford books or prep programs can prep for free.

-But make no mistake, the College Board KNOWS how much this helps their marketing to colleges and to the public.
-With this program, they can now go to colleges and say, "we honestly believe our free SAT program is going to reduce inequality.
+But make no mistake, the College Board KNEW how much this helps their marketing to colleges and to the public.
+With this program, they can go to colleges and say, "we honestly believe our free SAT program is going to reduce inequality.
 This means when you choose students with higher SAT scores, you can be confident you're NOT biased by income."

 The College Board wants more students to take the SAT.
 The more students who take the SAT, the more it'll be accepted as a default part of life, and the harder it'll be to get rid of.
 Furthermore, more SAT test-takers means more students who apply to colleges using the SAT, which means it'll be harder for colleges to get rid of their SAT requirement.